darkphantom-gamer/python-face-recognition/README.md

     pip install -r requirements.txt

-AFter which you need to edit the main.py according to your need ..
+AFter which you need to edit the main.py according to your need Eg.. image location

-suppose image location
 and at last

     python main.py